 Many people want support, however they do not want to look back into their past.
 To be able to reach closure or recovery, revisiting past events can be unavoidable and necessary, however Dave Wells believes that it is imperative that the person informs the therapist when, and if, they are ready, rather than the therapist dictating their need to know.
 A therapist will always challenge different sensitive areas of your life, but at a time that you are safe to do so.

 Dave Wells has professional experience in ‘psychotherapy’ and ‘counselling’ and finds that the two approaches complement each.
 Some people will be having a difficulty with a particular ‘phase of their life’ and require support to be able to move through it, and for others it will be a recurring pattern that requires a longer duration of support.

 Counselling and Psychotherapy Support for a person will be delivered from three main categories:

-Behavioural Therapies focus on cognition’s and behaviours, and are based on the way people think (cognitive) and/or behave.
+Behavioural Therapies; which focus on cognition’s and behaviours, and are based on the way people think (cognitive) and/or behave.
 These therapies recognise that it is possible to change, or recondition, our thoughts or behaviours to overcome specific problems.